-Steeped in culture and mythology, and home to some of the most beautiful beaches in the world, it’s no surprise that Donegal was recently named the ‘Coolest Place on the Planet’ by National Geographic Traveller.
-Speaking of cool, you’ll want to wrap up warm when you visit the Northern Headlands, for this is the place that puts the ‘wild’ into the Wild Atlantic Way.
-With its dramatic, windswept locales, including the country’s most northerly point, Malin Head, and some of the highest cliffs in Europe, a trip to the Northern Headlands allows for an authentic coastal Ireland experience.
-After a day spent exploring the sights, including the off-the-beaten track Wee House at Malin, dip into a local pub and warm up by a fire with a Guinness.
+Steeped in culture and mythology, and home to some of the most beautiful beaches in the world, Donegal was named the ‘Coolest Place on the Planet’ by National Geographic Traveler.
+This is the place that puts the ‘wild’ in the Wild Atlantic Way.
+It is dramatic, windswept, and includes Ireland’s most northerly point, Malin Head.
+With some of the highest cliffs in Europe, the Northern Headlands is extraordinary.
+After a day spent exploring, including the Wee House at Malin, dip into a local pub and warm up by a fire with a Guinness.
 You might also consider taking a ferry to Tory Island, a complete Gaelic experience.

 The Surf Coast

 The Surf Coast stretches from Donegal town to Sligo, and the waves here are awesome.
 Mullaghmore Head, in Sligo, attracts surfers from around the world—the Head has epic prowler waves unlike anywhere else in Ireland.
 From here, venture off the path to one of Ireland’s best kept secrets, Streedagh Beach in North County Sligo.
 While there, visit the Spanish Armada shipwrecks, marvel at ancient fossils, and see Classiebawn Castle, the former home of Lord Mountbatten.
 You are in the heart of Yeats Country… indulge in an Irish feast, with spectacular views, at Broc House.